foundriesio/docs/source/reference-manual/security/secure-boot-zynq.rst

        PV:uz3eg-iocc-sec = "1"
        SRC_URI:uz3eg-iocc-sec = "file://boot.bin"

-With ``lmp-boot-firmware`` integration the signed ``boot.bin`` file will be deployed under the deploy/lmp-boot-firmware folder.
+With ``lmp-boot-firmware`` integration, the signed ``boot.bin`` file will be deployed under ``deploy/lmp-boot-firmware/``.

-For more information about boot firmware updates on Xilinx-based targets see :ref:`Boot Software Updates on Zynq UltraScale+ MPSoC <ref-boot-software-updates-zynqmp>`.
+For more information about boot firmware updates on Xilinx-based targets, see :ref:`Boot Software Updates on Zynq UltraScale+ MPSoC <ref-boot-software-updates-zynqmp>`.

 Secure Storage (RPMB) using the PUF
 -----------------------------------

 The PUF can be used to generate a hardware unique key (HUK) at OP-TEE for secure storage via the eMMC RPMB partition.

-For PUF to be functional you will need to fuse PPK and RSA_EN (for secure boot), register the PUF and program the syndrome data (via Red AES key).
+For PUF to be functional you will need to fuse PPK and RSA_EN (for secure boot), register the PUF and program the Syndrome data (via Red AES key).
 We recommend using the XLWPT tool (as described at `XAPP1319`_) for registering PUF::

           ___  ___ _ __        _ ____